2 New Features and Changes

 The Extended Berkeley Packet Filter (eBPF) is an in-kernel virtual machine that enables code execution in the kernel space in a restricted sandbox environment with access to a limited set of functions.
 The virtual machine executes a special assembly-like code.

-This version of the utility has a new
+This version of the utility has a new offset parameter in the

-command that helps to set thekaslr-offset
+add-symbol-file command that helps to set the

-.
-The parameter also upgradesgdb-7.6
+kaslr-offset to gdb.
+The parameter also upgrades

-Changes implemented on makedumpfile utility
+Changes Implemented on makedumpfile Utility

 The following enhancements and improvements are in the utility: